J0shCIbad/CPSC240-x86AssemblyHW/FloatingPointHeron (240 HW 5)/README.txt

-README for Circumference of Circle (HW4 for CSUF CPSC240-03, Floyd Holliday, Fall 2020)
+README for Floating Point Herons Formula (HW 5 for CSUF CPSC240-03, Floyd Holliday, Fall 2020)
 Time-stamp: <2020-11-12 14:03:56 Josh Ibad>
 ------------------------------------------------------------
-	Program name: "Circumference of Circle" (HW 4 for CPSC 240-03, Fall 2020)
+	Program name: "Floating Point Herons Formula" (HW 5 for CPSC 240-03, Fall 2020)
-	Details: Calculates the floating point circumference given its floating point radius, using IEEE-754 formatted value of pi.
+	Details: Calculates the floating point area of a triangle given its three side lengths, using Heron's formula.
 	Copyright (C) 2020  Josh Ibad

 	This program is free software: you can redistribute it and/or modify